Tuesday, May 8, 2012

 March 23rd, 2012

-I went to Target to buy swimming supplies for my boys, who were about to go swimming at the Comfort Inn Express Hotel.
-Mimie's best friend, Dawn, was staying there when she flew in from Colorado to attend Mimie's funeral.
+I went to Target to buy swimming supplies for my boys, who were about to swim at the Comfort Inn Express.
+Mimie's best friend, Dawn, was staying there when she flew from Colorado to town so she could attend Mimie's funeral.
 The boys had fun splashing around in the cool water, enjoying the toys I had just bought.
-I wish it could have been just a normal day like any other, but the weight of her death still leaned on me very heavy.
-I smiled on the outside as we enjoyed the fun and sun, I did what I had to do for my boys.
+I wish it could have been just a typical day like any other, but the weight of her death still leaned on me very heavily.
+I smiled on the outside as we enjoyed the fun and sun.
+I did what I had to do for my boys.
 But inside, I thought of Mimie and all the events leading to the day, just a week before, when she passed away.

 Weird to write about it now.

-After the dip in the pool, I drove Dawn from her hotel in West Palm Beach to her family and friends that were staying at their own hotel in Ft.
-Lauderdale.
-Dawn and her friends had planned a cruise months before Mimie's death and we were suppose to have dinner with her that very Friday, before they left on their cruise.
-Now, it was just us in a trio and it felt very werid.
+After the dip in the pool, I drove Dawn from her hotel in West Palm Beach to her family and friends staying at their hotel in Ft.
+Lauderdale near the Port, where they would leave on a fun-filled 7-day cruise.
+What a big mistake.
+Dawn and her friends had planned a cruise months before Mimie's death, and we were supposed to have dinner with her that very Friday before they left on their cruise.
+It was just us in a trio, and it felt bizarre.

-We arrived to the hotel and I got the boys out of the car to stretch their legs after a drive that should have only taken forty-five minute increased to over an hour, due to rush hour traffic.
-The boys played in the hotel room and I begin to think - Ugh, I do not want to drive home alone and be at our house alone.
+We arrived at the hotel, and I got the boys out of the car to stretch their legs after a drive that should have only taken forty-five minutes and increased to over an hour due to rush hour traffic.
+The boys played in the hotel room, and I thought - Ugh, I do not want to drive home alone and be at our house alone.

-That thought didn't interest me, so I decided to take them to dinner with Dawn, her husband Randy, and their cruise party who were about to walk the short half-a-mile from the hotel parking lot to the restaurant to meet their family and friends.
+That thought didn't interest me, so I took them to dinner with Dawn, her husband Randy, and their cruise party who were about to walk half a mile from the hotel parking lot to the restaurant to meet their family and friends.

-There was about twelve in their cruise group.
-I knew when I got there they would all look at me in pity.
-Which they did.
-One women to the back left of the table just stared that, "awe pathetic so sad" stare.
-The guy I sat next to at the table, to my right, didn't move.
-He would hardly look at me.
-Like I had a gigantic mole on my face with puss oozing out.
+There were about twelve in their cruise group.
+I knew that they would all look at me in pity once I arrived at their table.
+Which, just as I thought, they did.
+One woman to the back left of the table just stared that, "awe pathetic so sad" stare.
+The guy to the right of me didn't move.
+In fact, during the whole time, he would hardly look at me.
+I wasn't disfigured; only my emotions were.
+But he treated me as if I had a gigantic mole on my face with puss oozing out.
 So I sat there acting like everything was okay.
 But I wanted to leave so bad.

 Randy, Dawn's husband, really put a good face on and helped me with the boys.
-It seemed really genuine that he truly wanted to help me.
+He genuinely wanted to help me.
 The boys were calm at first but then became very emotional and unruly.
 They were tired from the hours in the water and sun earlier in the day.
 I could hardly control them.
 The restaurant was loud.
-I mean so loud you could barley hear each other speak.
-But yet our table seemed dead silent.
+I mean, so loud you could barely hear each other speak.
+But yet, our table seemed dead silent.
 I felt like I was ruining their pre-cruise dinner.
 I just wanted to leave.

-Nico has an obsession with American flags right now and he saw one.
-An Autism trait, although he has never been diagnosed with Autism and it may be part of his learning delay due to him being a premature baby.
+Nico has an obsession with American flags right now, and he saw one.
+He has an Autism trait, although he has never been diagnosed with Autism, and it may be part of his learning delay due to him being a premature baby.
 He wanted it so bad.
 He would stop at nothing to get it.
-I walked by the hostess stand (we were in the outside portion of Rustic Inn Restaurant enjoying the beautiful water) and he wanted the flag immediately.
-I said, "no.".
-He wouldn't take that as an anwer and started carrying on badly for it.
+I walked by the hostess stand (we were in the outside portion of Rustic Inn Restaurant enjoying the beautiful water), and he wanted the flag immediately.
+I said, "No.".
+He wouldn't take that as an answer and started carrying on badly for it.

-He showed me a long walk I could take on a path that went outside the restaurant and around the boat docks and back inside to my table.
+He showed me a long walk I could take on a path outside the restaurant area, along the boat dock, and to a door that would bring me back inside to my table.
 I'd walk it until I regained my composure as I carried my son Nico as he admired his new flag.

-I tried to pay for my meal but he refused.
-I felt terrible because I did not eat and the Rustic Inn restaurant is not cheap.
+I tried to pay for my meal, but he refused.
+I felt terrible because I did not eat, and the restaurant was not cheap.
 I scooped my kids up in both arms and walked out.
 They were both unhappy.
-Randy tried to walk back with me the half a mile back to the hotel parking lot but I refused.
-I refused to be a destruction/distraction to their vacation in which I feel I already had been to this point.
+Randy tried to walk half a mile back with me to the hotel parking lot, but I refused.
+I refused to be a destruction/distraction to their vacation wh, which I feel I already had been to this point.

-So I marched on my long journey with my boys back to my car.
-I cried all the way the long dark and lonely road.
+So I marched back to my car on my long journey with my boys.
+I cried down the long, dark, and lonely road.
 I said sorry over and over to Mimie.
 I placed "baby" on my shoulders and carried Nico.
 It was the longest walk of my life as I struggled emotionally and physically.
-Carrying my boys a combined weight of 80lbs my arms wanted to give out but my resolve made me march on.
+Carrying my boys a combined weight of 80 lbs, my arms wanted to give out, but my resolve made me march on.

-I have been told I'm a "big man" but I was so weak, so sad after the loss of Mimie.
+I have been told I'm a "big man," but I was so weak and so sad after the loss of Mimie.
 I'm sure the weight of my boys will grow heavier on me in my lifetime.
-I am truly feeling Mimie’s pain of depression and finally understanding her, so I think.
+I am genuinely feeling Mimie's pain of depression and finally understanding her, so I think.

 So I placed the boys in their car seat and texted Randy and Dawn this:

-"I apologize please apologize on behalf.
+"I apologize.
+Please apologize on my behalf.
 I shouldn't have done it.
 Too much stimulation.
 Nico knows.
 He yelled for his mommy.
 He is grieving.
 Please enjoy your cruise.
-And again I am sorry." <break>
+And again, I am sorry." <break>

 New text: